elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 Recommendation: pin the version of the OS of the base layer

-RUN: the command to execute inside the image filesystem.
+The **RUN** statement specifies the command to execute inside the image filesystem.

 Think about it this way: every RUN line is essentially what you would run to install programs on a freshly installed Ubuntu OS.
 This command will be executed as root in the container.